-Take the three-minute video “TED-Ed Tour” to understand the potential of the hundreds of engaging videos for teaching on this site, including ways to customize those on the site or design “flipped classes” using any video from YouTube.
+Take the three-minute video “TED-Ed Website Tour” (use search box) to understand the potential of the hundreds of engaging videos on this site for teaching, including ways to customize those on the site or design “flipped classes” using any video from YouTube.
 The site offers a wide range of videos in which educators and animators collaborate, plus explanations and directions for “flipping” classes.

 “Inverting the Classroom: A Gateway to Creating an Inclusive Learning Environment,” Maureen J. Lage, Glenn J. Platt, and Michael Treglia (Journal of Economic Education, Winter 2000).